Siecje/htmd/README.md

 I admit I didn't try them [all](https://staticsitegenerators.net/).
 I tried several static site generators written in Python, but I found them complicated.
 Some static site generators I tried created a template website with content on the home page but the index.html file had no content.
-I think it should be obvious where the content is coming from.
+It should be obvious where to find the content.

-- I didn't like starting with a lot of folders and files
+- I don't like starting with a lot of folders and files
 - I want all blog posts in the same folder because it is easier to work with.
 I want the URL structure for each post to include the date (/2015/01/31/post-title), without having to create a folder for each year and month.
-- I didn't want to include all of the templates being used, only overwrite the ones I modified.
+- I don't want to include all of the templates being used, only overwrite the ones I modified.
-- I wanted it to be obvious where the content was coming from.
+- I want it to be obvious where to find the content.
-- I want it be obvious how to set a value to use in multiple templates.
+- I want it to be obvious how to set a value to use in multiple templates.
 - If you made changes to one of your templates and ran build you wouldn't update existing files unless you deleted your build folder everytime.

 I believe the reason there are so many static site generators is people are picky about their workflow and that's okay.
-This is also a learning experience creating a Python package with a cli.
+This is also a great way to stay up to date with Packaging in Python.

 ## What is the difference between posts and pages?